 PLEDGE OF ALLEGIANCE DAY

-Congress formally recognized the Pledge of Allegiance on December 28, 1945.
-Thought to have been written by Francis Bellamy, the Pledge of Allegiance was published anonymously by a magazine for young people, The Youth’s Companion, and was written in celebration of the 400th anniversary, in 1892, of the discovery of America.
+Congress formally gave recognition for the Pledge of Allegiance on December 28, 1945.
+Francis Bellamy receives credit for writing the Pledge of Allegiance.
+The Youth’s Companion, a magazine for young people, first published it anonymously on September 8, 1892, under the title “The Pledge.”
+It was written in celebration of the 400th anniversary of the discovery of America.

-HOW TO OBSERVE
+HOW TO OBSERVE #PledgeOfAllegianceDay

+Learn more about the Pledge of Allegiance, its history and what it means.
 Recite the pledge.
 Use #PledgeOfAllegianceDay to post on social media.

 There are over 1,500 national days.
 Don’t miss a single one.
-Celebrate Every Day with National Day Calendar!
+Celebrate Every Day® with National Day Calendar®!